-This week’s maker is Assistant Clinical Professor of Pharmacy, Crystal Zhou, PharmD, APh, AHSCP, BCACP.
+This week’s maker is Crystal Zhou, PharmD, APh, AHSCP, BCACP, assistant clinical professor in the UCSF School of Pharmacy.
 We caught up with Dr. Zhou in between classes to see what she has been making in the Makers Lab.

 Q: What did you make?

 The School of Pharmacy partnered with the UCSF Makers Lab to create 3D models of the GI tract (from esophagus to rectum) and liver.

 Q: Why did you want to make it?

 The Applied Patient Care Skills (APCS) course is a new, hands-on course that is part of the School of Pharmacy 3-year competency based curriculum.
 The APCS course focuses on hands-on skills, patient communication skills, and problem-solving and critical thinking skills.
 The 3D GI tract models were made to help with the patient counseling aspect of rectal formulations of medications.
 We did not quite have a way to teach students about rectal formulations (enemas, suppositories), which are also hard to counsel patients on if you have never seen or used them.
 Therefore, the 3D models that were created allowed the students to practice rectal administration of medications and also practice counseling patients on “how-to” administer these medications.

 There were multiple iterations of the project.
 We used multiple 3D models from the NIH 3D Exchange and Thingiverse and modified them so we could connect each part with magnets.
 We met with Makers Lab staff after each iteration of the model was completed to provide feedback on the model and make it more useful for the purpose of the course.
 We completed 4 versions of this model until we created a final version for use in the classroom.

 Q: What was the hardest part of the process?

 The hardest part of the process was imagining what we wanted that could be usable in the classroom.
 Luckily, Dylan was able to capture my words and created exactly what I had described and turned it into a usable model!